How to Benchmark a Rhino Context

 You may wonder how Rhino accuracy and performance compares to other natural language understanding engines.
 In subsequent articles, we will compare benchmark results against other on-device and cloud-based NLU implementations.
 In this article, we benchmark and compare performance results against the Google Dialogflow cloud-based NLU solution.

-To learn more about the Rhino Speech-to-Intent engine, check out the Rhino SDK on GitHub.
+To learn more about the Rhino Speech-to-Intent engine, see the Rhino documentation.